larray-project/larray/doc/source/tutorial/getting_started.rst

 and optionally some metadata.
 An axis contains a list of labels and may have a name (if not given, the axis is anonymous).

+TODO: this section needs more explanation / presentation of the objects.

 You can create an array from scratch by supplying data, axes and optionally some metadata:

 .. ipython:: python